home edit page issue tracker

 Mid: middle voice

-Between active and passive.
-Needed also for the reflexive, traditionally called mediopassive (for reciprocal verbs see below); in this case, the verbs and their lemmas are marked with passive suffix -վ-/-v-.
+The middle voice is situated between active and passive.
+It also covers reflexive uses, traditionally described as mediopassive (for reciprocal verbs, see below); in this case, the verbs and their lemmas are marked with the passive suffix -վ-/-v-.

 Examples